 - Review options for using a refund, including options for using it to pay down debt

-- Explain additional tax services available to the military community such as the VITA program
+- Explain additional tax services available to the military community such as the Volunteer Income Tax Assistance program

 To learn more about Military OneSource tax services, call 800-342-9647 or go online.